 Any ChampSchool outside of NJMP or Inde will most likely have limited bike rentals.
 In some locations, where home base is not too far, we will sometimes offer rentals in limited quantities.
 In some locations, we may use an outside bike rental vendor.
 If you see bike rentals as an option during your registration process, then rentals are available.
 If you don’t see any bike rentals listed, we will not have bike rentals available.

-We offer Yamaha R6s to most students but also have on hand the FZ-07 which is proving to be a favorite among riders not wanting so much weight on their wrists or are newer and want something easier to ride.
+We offer Yamaha R6s to most students but also have the MT-07 – which is proving to be a favorite among riders not wanting so much weight on their wrists or are newer and want something easier to ride.
 We all love both of these bikes.
-We also have one R3, one FZ-09, and one Tracer in each of our home locations.
+We also have an R3, an MT-09, and a Tracer in each of our home locations.

 Renters are responsible for anything they rent.
 If it is damaged, they will be responsible for getting the damaged property back to the condition it was in when they took it.

 If you bring your own bike, we will need to check it.
 We don’t make you take up stuff, change coolant, or safety wire but we do want motorcycles to be safe.
 You can’t have anything leaking, anything falling off or loose.
 Tires need to have air IN them and tread ON them.

 It is not required but we highly recommend a brake light and a kickstand.
 They will make life easier and increase the level of your education.

 At our home tracks, NJMP and Inde, you may choose to purchase fuel for your own bike and we will fuel your bike with all of ours.